 Tailored JSON-LD for e-commerce entities, including merchant trust signals, VAT data, and return policies.

-Everything you need to know about implementing Organization schema correctly, from choosing the right type to fine-tuning your return policy markup.
+Everything you need to know about implementing Organization schema correctly — from choosing the right type to fine-tuning your return policy markup and getting found in AI search.

 Organization schema is a block of structured data that acts as a definitive profile for your business in the eyes of search engines.
 It tells Google who you are, what you do, where you're based, and how to verify you across the web.
 While structured data isn't a direct ranking factor, it makes it significantly easier for Google to surface your business information accurately and confidently.